harism/android-pagecurl/README.md

 Curl/cylinder is defined with three parameters, position, which is any point on a line collinear to curl.
 Direction vector which tells direction curl 'opens to'.
 And curl/cylinder radius.
-'Paper' is first translated and rotated; curl position translates to origin and then rotated so that curl opens to right (1,0).
+'Paper' is first translated and rotated; curl position translates to origin and then rotated so that curl opens to right (1, 0).
 This transformation makes it a bit easier to calculate rotating vertices as all vertices which have x -coordinate at least 0 are not affected.
 Vertices which have x -coordinate between (-PI*radius, 0) are within 'curl', and if x -coordinate is less than equal to -PI*radius they are completely rotated.
 And scan line algorithm for splitting lines within rotating area is more simple as scan lines are always vertical.
-Not to forget rotating happens around y -axis (0, radius) as cylinder center is positioned at x=0.
+Not to forget rotating happens around y -axis as cylinder center is positioned at x = 0.
 And after we translate these vertices back to original position we have a curl which direction heads to direction vector and it's center is located at given curl position.